coreos/rpm-ostree/docs/treefile.md

    `/usr/lib/systemd/system-presets/XX-example.preset` file as part of a package or in the postprocess script.

+ * `platform-module`: string, optional.
+For the very rare case where you need to either provide or override the platform module.
+When using RPM modules libdnf will attempt to derive the appropriate platform module by inspecting various virtual provide entries on the available packages.
+If this fails it will fall back to parsing `/etc/os-release` or `/usr/lib/os-release` in that order.
+If the first mechanism fails and we are running a compose, we will not have the necessary files to allow the fall back to work.
+If you find yourself in this situation you can provide the platform module name yourself using this option.
+You can also use this to override the platform module if needed.

 ## Experimental options

 All options listed here are subject to change or removal in a future